ocaml/ocaml.org/data/tutorials/language/0it_05_labels.md

 * `pos` is the starting position of the substring, it defaults to `0`
 * `len` is the length of the substring.
 If missing, it defaults to `String.length s - pos`

 When an optional parameter isn't given a default value, its type inside the function is made an `option`.
-Here, `len` appears as an `int` in the type of `sub` but appears as an `int option` inside, it is the type of `len_opt`.
-It is not possible to specify the default value of `len` when declaring it, therefore it doesn't have a default value.
+Here, `len` appears as `?len:int` in the function signature.
+However, inside the body of the function, `len_opt` is an `int option`.

 <!-- TODO: consider a simpler example without any logic or exmplain use-case -->